Guatemala Passport Ranking

-The Guatemalan passport currently ranks on the 38th place according to the Guide visa index.
+The Guatemalan passport currently ranks on the 38th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 133 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Guatemalan passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Russia, Israel and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
 Guatemalan passport holders do however require a visa to enter about 93 destinations.
 Some countries where a visa is required are China, the United States and Australia.

 The Republic of Guatemala consists of 22 departments.
 The most important departments are Guatemala, Alta Verpaz and Huehuetenango.
 The country is situated in Central America, bordering El Salvador, Honduras, Belize and Mexico.
 It has a total surface of 108,889 square kilometers.
 The country’s terrain is characterized by three types: highlands, coast and lowlands.
 Its climate is tropical but cooler in the highlands.